shuding/nextra/.changeset/short-readers-jump.md

 'nextra-theme-docs': patch
 ---

-use OKLCH for code blocks colors
+use OKLCH colors where possible